Knowledge Hub

 The software licence should cover key issues such as:

-• What software is being licenced – often, including a technical specification can help define what software the customer is being licenced.
+• What software is being licensed – often, including a technical specification, can help define what software the customer is being licensed.

-• What the customer can do with the licence – commonly, use of the software will be limited to the customer being able to run the software for its business purposes and make a back-up copy.
-Any bespoke permissions agreed with the customer (for example, the right to modify the licenced software) would need to be expressly and clearly set out in the licence agreement.
-Further, the licence should explain what customers are not allowed to with for software.
-For example, licences often include strict restrictions against the customer reverse engineering software or licencing it to third parties.
+• What the customer can do with the licence – commonly, the use of the software will be limited to the customer running the software for its business purposes and making a backup copy.
+Any bespoke permissions agreed upon with the customer (for example, the right to modify the licensed software) must be expressly stated in the licence agreement.
+Furthermore, the licence should clearly state what customers are prohibited from doing with the software.
+For example, licences often include strict restrictions against the customer reverse-engineering software or licensing it to third parties.

 • The licence duration and territory – the licence should state which countries the customer can use the software in and whether it will be a fixed-term, rolling or perpetual licence.